Kevin Telford: firstname.lastname@example.org

 All Majors are required to complete one 3-credit internship; two are recommended.
 Internships may be local, regional, national, or international.
-Placement is based upon career-specific interests and objectives of the individual major.
+Placement is based on career-specific interests and objectives of the individual major.
 Opportunities through the Washington Internship Institute and study abroad internships approved by the department satisfy this requirement.

-Daemen College graduates complete a service learning experience.
+Daemen University graduates complete a service learning experience.
 The Department of Modern Languages offers FRE/SPA service learning opportunities.
 Placements may be local, regional, national, or international.
 Courses are FRE/SPA 299, 399, 499.

 All majors are required to demonstrate a minimum level of intermediate proficiency in a language other than the major language of study.
-Our majors are strongly encouraged to pursue advanced level courses in their second foreign language in order to increase each student’s marketability.
-The requirement may be satisfied through the completion of college level coursework or the successful completion of a proficiency examination.
+Our majors are strongly encouraged to pursue advanced-level courses in their second foreign language in order to increase each student’s marketability.
+The requirement may be satisfied through the completion of university-level coursework or the successful completion of a proficiency examination.

 All majors are required to complete an international experience in a country where the student’s major language is an official language.
 Majors should complete one long-term experience (minimum of one semester but preferably one year).
 Dual degree/double majors may choose 2 short-term experiences (inter-semester and/or summer terms), the combination of which must total a minimum of 7 weeks of experience.

 Most study abroad programs require a minimum GPA of 3.0 in language courses.

 Courses taken abroad must be approved by the Modern Languages Department.
-Official transcripts from the universities abroad must be sent directly to the Registrar’s Office at Daemen College.
-All students must visit the Global Programs Office for information, advice, clearance.
+Official transcripts from the universities abroad must be sent directly to the Registrar’s Office at Daemen University.
+All students must visit the Global Programs Office for information, advice, and clearance.

 Note: depending upon how the study abroad experience is structured it might be applied as progress in Language & Linguistics courses, Literature & Culture courses, Service Learning, or Internship.
 12-15 credits required in the major are to be fulfilled through Study Abroad.